freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/04-data-visualization/data-visualization-with-d3/style-d3-labels.md

 # --description--

-Los métodos D3 pueden agregar estilos a las etiquetas de barras.
-El atributo `fill` establece el color del texto para un nodo de texto `text`.
-El método `style()` establece reglas CSS para otros estilos, como por ejemplo `font-family` o `font-size`.
+D3 methods can add styles to the bar labels.
+The `fill` attribute sets the color of the text for a `text` node.
+The `style()` method sets CSS rules for other styles, such as `font-family` or `font-size`.

 # --instructions--